 Most people probably only look to the tangible and material sources of wealth, while ignoring intangible wealth.

-Here, we look at just 8 of those intangible sources of wealth.
+Here, we look at some of the intangible sources of wealth.
 When you are able to use these and many other intangible sources of wealth, your life will always be full, rich, and dignified.